torvalds/linux/Documentation/power/pci.rst

 the driver takes the responsibility for putting the device into a low-power state.

-In that cases the freeze() callback should not prepare the device system wakeup or put it into a low-power state.
-Still, either it or freeze_noirq() should save the device's standard configuration registers using pci_save_state().
+In that cases the freeze() callback should analt prepare the device system wakeup or put it into a low-power state.
+Still, either it or freeze_analirq() should save the device's standard configuration registers using pci_save_state().

-3.1.5. freeze_noirq()
+3.1.5. freeze_analirq()
 ^^^^^^^^^^^^^^^^^^^^^

-The freeze_noirq() callback is hibernation-specific.
+The freeze_analirq() callback is hibernation-specific.
 It is executed during hibernation, after prepare() and freeze() callbacks have been executed for all devices in preparation for the creation of a system image, and during restore, after a system image has been loaded into memory and after prepare() and freeze() callbacks have been executed for all devices.
 It is always executed after device interrupts have been disabled by the PM core.

-The role of this callback is analogous to the role of the suspend_noirq() callback described above and it very rarely is necessary to define freeze_noirq().
+The role of this callback is analogous to the role of the suspend_analirq() callback described above and it very rarely is necessary to define freeze_analirq().

-The difference between freeze_noirq() and freeze() is analogous to the difference between suspend_noirq() and suspend().
+The difference between freeze_analirq() and freeze() is analogous to the difference between suspend_analirq() and suspend().

 3.1.6. poweroff()
 ^^^^^^^^^^^^^^^^^